WilliamY97/LearningJournal/Development/ConfiguringLinuxWebServers.md

 - The server will decrypt this message with their public key and if that vlue equals the same value they sent, then everything checks out and the client has authenticated

+##Generating Key Pairs

+- You can generate a RSA key (there are other types) with ssh keygen